microsoft/nn-Meter/docs/builder/prepare_backend.md

 ### Step 1: Create a Package for the Customized Backend

 After preparing the backend class, users should also prepare a default config file in yaml format if there is any modifiable configs.
-Therefore, after the registration of customized backend, the config file will be copied to workspace when running `nn-meter create --customized-workspace`.
-Users could refer to [the Configuration of TFLite and OpenVINO](#prepare-configuration-file) as a reference. nn-Meter suggests users to gather all code of backend and default config file in a package with a fixed location.
-The folder should contain all dependent classes, such as `Parser` and `Runner`.
+This config file will be copied to workspace when running `nn-meter create --customized-workspace`.
+Users can refer to [the Configuration of TFLite and OpenVINO](#prepare-configuration-file) as a reference. nn-Meter suggests users to gather all code of backend and default config files in a package with a predefined location.
+The folder should contain all relevant classes, such as `Parser` and `Runner`.
 A folder will be treated as a package with a `__init__.py` file added.
 Here is a demo of folder structure:

 ``` text
 ./customized_backend/